Free History & Social Studies Curriculum

 American Heritage Education Foundation (K to 12th)

-AHEF’s social studies course, America’s Heritage: An Adventure in Liberty is available through downloadable lessons plans.
+AHEF’s social studies course, America’s Heritage: An Adventure in Liberty is available through downloadable lesson plans.
 The course is offered at elementary, middle school, and high school levels.
 Each lesson is based on at least one of the four main themes of freedom, unity, progress, or responsibility.